heytanix/PROJECT_ARRHYTHMIA/README.md

 ### Step 4 : Model Tuning with PCA
 - PCA helped reduce the complexity of the dataset, leading to improved model accuracy and reduced overfitting.
 -  After applying PCA, models were retrained, and significant improvements were observed.

+### Conclusion
+Applying **Principal Component Analysis(PCA)** to the resampled data significantly improved the performance of the models.
+PCA works by creating non-collinear components that prioritize variables with high variance, thus reducing dimensionality and collinearity, which are key issues in large datasets.
+PCA not only enhanced the overall execution time but also improved the quality of predictions.